modprobe bithday-lib and launch

 But Linux is about more than code.
 It’s the beating heart of the open source movement, cheerleading collaboration and co-operation between people based on the idea that technology should be not just be good, but do good too.

-So raise a glass of something tasty to Linux, the invisible thread without which modern technology is stitched! 🥂
+So raise a glass of something tasty to Linux, the invisible thread with which modern technology is stitched! 🥂